michalciurus/michalciurus.github.io/_posts/2016-11-01-RxSwift-for-dummies-#3-Subjects.md

 There's one more thing missing if you want to totally violate the declarative nature of RxSwift: reading the last emitted value imperatively.

 That's where `Variable` comes in. `Variable` is just a simple wrapper over `BehaviorSubject`.
+[Feel free to take a look yourself](https://github.com/ReactiveX/RxSwift/blob/master/RxSwift/Subjects/Variable.swift) - the implementation is really easy.
 It's very handy.

 Let's say for example that we want to be able to access the "current" `googleString` at any time.